unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

 date: 2024-02-28
 length: "7 min"
 image: "/assets/images/blog/how-bg.png"
-description: "Designers can be difficult to work with if you are unaware of the challenges that make their jobs impossible.
-The challenges might be unavoidable, but understanding and acknowledging them may transform a troubled relationship into an understanding, collaborative one."
+description: "Common situations at startups and established companies that frustrate designers and make them seem hard to work with to engineers and product managers."
 tags: product design, interpersonal communication
 ---